 Nambiar (2020) discovered that the level of computer skill was more relevant than the number of years of technical expertise.
-According to this study, students with good technical training and abilities are more driven to complete online courses since technical concerns do not block the learning experience.
-Furthermore, the data demonstrated that new tech orientation training, such as web-based application training, can assist students in succeeding in virtual classes (Nambiar, 2020).
-Adnan and Anwar (2020) found that students with prior experience in online learning as well as adequate computer expertise had a lot more favourable attitude toward the online classroom.
+According to this study, students with good technical training and abilities are more driven to complete online courses since technical concerns do not impede their learning experience.
+Furthermore, the data demonstrated that new technology orientation training, such as web-based application training, can assist students in succeeding in virtual classes (Nambiar, 2020).
+Adnan and Anwar (2020) found that students with prior experience in online learning as well as adequate computer ability had a lot more favourable attitude toward the online classroom.

-Furthermore, research indicates that some students may not have the requisite equipment to engage in online classes.
+Furthermore, research indicates that some students may not have the needed equipment to engage in online classes.
 They do not have access to technological gadgets such as phones, laptops, and cameras, nor do they know how to use them (Ghazali et al., 2020).
 The number of these devices in families is sometimes limited, making it difficult to schedule online consultations, classes, and meetings for students.
 Furthermore, some educators fail to recognise that a student's internet connection may be lost during an online test, while others may be inexperienced with the platform (Al-Kumaim et al., 2021).
 This is, therefore, a very crucial element to be investigated as many Malaysian students fall into this category.

 Self-Motivation

 Self-motivation is a critical factor in the acceptance of virtual classes.
 Self-motivation is important for a student's performance, according to Schunk et al. (2014).
 According to research, students are more impacted by their intrinsic motivation than external incentives (Gustiani, 2020).
-Although online learning has numerous advantages, it also has disadvantages such as social isolation, face-to-face interaction, connectivity challenges, and so on (Khan et al., 2020).
+Although online learning has numerous advantages, it also has disadvantages such as social isolation, lack of face-to-face interaction, connectivity issues, and so on (Khan et al., 2020).
 As a result, students communicate with their classmates less physically and are unable to communicate effectively in person with their classmates and lecturers, resulting in low self-motivation.

 According to Cook and Artino (2016), the process of beginning and maintaining goal-directed learning activities is referred to as learning motivation.
 Intrinsic motivation is a factor that influences academic performance (Pelikan et al., 2020).
-According to one research, more than three-quarters of 268 students reported a loss in their passion for school and ability to focus, and more than half reported a decline in their sense of academic confidence (Usher et al, 2020).
+According to a study, more than three-quarters of 268 students reported a loss in their passion for school and ability to focus, and more than half reported a decline in their sense of academic confidence (Usher et al, 2020).

-Students with strong self-motivation have goals to attain, so that their self-efficacy or confidence is high, and they will endeavour to achieve their objectives.
+Students with strong self-motivation have goals to attain, so their self-efficacy or confidence is high, and they will endeavour to achieve their objectives.
 Students with poor self-motivation and self-efficacy, on the other hand, lack confidence in their ability to set and achieve goals (Nurwendah & Suyanto, 2019).
-This demonstrates that motivation is essential for learning, and more driven students will engage in more metacognitive activity and use more effective learning approaches (Tseng et al,.
+This shows that motivation is essential for learning, and more driven students will engage in more metacognitive activities and use more effective learning approaches (Tseng et al,.
 2019).